NOAA-GFDL/MDTF-diagnostics/README.md

 - `src/`: source code of the framework itself.
 - `tests/`: unit tests for the framework.

 For advanced users interested in keeping more up-to-date on project development and contributing feedback, the `master` branch contains features that haven’t yet been incorporated into an official release, which are less stable or thoroughly tested.

-For POD developers, the `develop` branch is the “beta test” version of the framework.
-POD developers should begin work on this branch as described in the Developer’s’ Walkthrough.

 ### 1.2 Obtaining supporting data